 - Soft materials only break down where a body sits or lies, thus accentuating divots where one sleeps.

-- Polyurethane foams, which are petroleum-based, will lose 20 to 25% of their thickness over 5 years.
+- Polyurethane foam loses 20 to 25% of its thickness every 5 years.
 Polyurethane foams often have other names to throw you off such as eco foam, soy foam, memory foam or visco foam, super-soft foam, and others.
-(Interestingly, “eco foam” or “soy foams” are usually 80 to 90% petroleum-based).
+(Interestingly, “eco foam” or “soy foams” are 80 to 90% petroleum-based).

 - Polyurethane foams are cheaper than other comfort layers, so are more likely to be found in mattresses.
-Manufacturers like using them because they’re cheap, but they often market them as luxury materials that achieve near-miraculous things for the sleeper.
+Manufacturers like using them because they’re cheap, but they often market them as luxury materials that achieve near-miraculous things for the mattress shopper.

 - Flipping a mattress — but only a 2-sided mattress, which is built for flipping — allows the area facing down to refresh and even out, thus extending the life of the mattress significantly.